monkescience/portage/README.md

 ## Prerequisites

 - The runner must have Docker installed (available by default on `ubuntu-latest`)
-- Authentication to source and target registries must be configured using `docker/login-action` or similar
+- Authentication to source and destination registries must be configured using `docker/login-action` or similar
-- Appropriate permissions to pull from source and push to target registries
+- Appropriate permissions to pull from source and push to destination registries

 ## Authentication

-Before using this action, ensure you're authenticated to both source and target registries:
+Before using this action, ensure you're authenticated to both source and destination registries:

 ```yaml
 - name: Login to Docker Hub